 Generally, people use butter to make ghee.
 But traditionally, ghee is made in a different way.
 Here’s the traditional ghee recipe.

 -Collect cream from full-fat milk in a glass container.
 To get a sizeable amount of cream for ghee, it must be collected over 8-10 days.
 To collect cream, boil the milk, let it cool and collect the top layer of cream and transfer to a glass container.
 Do not use plastic or any other type of container.

 -Store the cream in the refrigerator.
 In case you have time, boil milk, cool it and store it in the fridge overnight.
-The top-creamy layer in the morning will be much better, so you can do this every day and collect the cream.
+The top-creamy layer in the morning will be much better, so you can do this every day

 -The milk cream that is collected over time will start separating from the water and go to the bottom.